Frugal Living: The Ultimate Guide To Save Money In 2022

-Say you love eating Oreos, and my very first tip is to cut out foods that are not indispensable.
-You decide that cutting out the Oreos makes sense because you don’t need them to survive.
+Say you love eating Oreos, and my first tip is to cut out non-essential foods.
+You decide to stop buying Oreos because you don’t need them to survive.

-You will go back to buy Oreos thinking, it’s okay, I deserve to have Oreos once in a while.
+At some point, you’ll go back to buy Oreos, thinking it’s okay to have Oreos once in a while (which totally is).

 You’ll feel like frugal living is not for you.